CUCo: An Agentic Framework for Compute and Communication Co-design: Evaluation

-\underline{\emph{Flash Attention with Context Parallelism}} Flash Attention with Context Parallelism scales attention over long sequences by partitioning the query, key, and value tensors along the sequence dimension across multiple GPUs.
-Each GPU permanently owns one Q shard while KV shards rotate in a ring topology (Ring Attention~\cite{liu2024ringattention}).
-As each GPU computes attention over its local KV tile, it concurrently receives the next KV block from its neighbor.
-Inspired by GPT-2's multi-head attention architecture, we evaluate on 4 GPUs (intra-node, NVLink) with configurations spanning $\text{SEQUENCE\_LENGTH} \in \{4096, 8192\}$ and $\text{HEAD\_DIM} \in \{32, 64\}$
+\underline{\emph{Flash Attention with Context Parallelism.}} This workload implements Ring Attention~\cite{liu2024ringattention}, where each GPU owns one Q shard while KV shards rotate.
+The bottleneck is inter-round pipeline bubbles.
+We evaluate on 4 intra-node GPUs (NVLink) with $\text{SEQ} \in \{4096, 8192\}$ and $\text{HD} \in \{32, 64\}$.

-\underline{\emph{DeepSeek-V3 MoE Dispatch and Combine}} We reproduce the MoE expert-parallelism layer of DeepSeek-V3, in which each GPU routes its tokens to remote experts via an AlltoAll dispatch, runs expert computation, and gathers results via a reverse AlltoAll combine.
-The pipeline consists of: (1)~quantize tokens to int8, (2)~dispatch via AlltoAll, (3)~dequantize + GEMM1 (up/gate projection, $7168 \times 4096$) + SwiGLU activation + GEMM2 (down projection, $2048 \times 7168$) on the expert GPU, and (4)~combine results via reverse AlltoAll.
-The host baseline uses two-stream overlap with padded \texttt{ncclAlltoAll} on a dedicated communication stream.
-The \cufuse{} version replaces this with GIN one-sided RDMA puts using split put/wait kernels on separate streams, enabling variable-size per-peer transfers that avoid padding overhead, and overlapping dispatch with self-chunk expert compute concurrently with the network transfer.
-We evaluate on 2~GPUs across inter-node RoCE links with 4096~total tokens per rank under four sparse routing imbalance ratios (2:1, 3:1, 4:1, 5:1) to characterize the sensitivity of GIN to workload skew.
+\underline{\emph{DeepSeek-V3 MoE Dispatch and Combine.}} Each GPU routes tokens to remote experts via AlltoAll dispatch, runs expert GEMMs, and gathers results via a reverse AlltoAll combine.
+The bottleneck is sequential comm-compute phases and padding overhead under imbalanced routing.
+We evaluate on 2~GPUs across inter-node RoCE links with 4096~tokens per rank under four skew ratios (2:1 to 5:1).

-\underline{\emph{KV-Cache Transfer}} KV-cache transfer in disaggregated prefill–decode serving requires the prefill GPU to compute and send the K and V projections before the decode stage can run attention.
-The flow is simple: compute K, send it, compute V while K is in flight, then send V with a readiness signal.
-The main bottleneck is the compute-to-send gap introduced by NCCL's CPU‑launched transfers, which leave the network idle after each compute phase.
-Our \cufuse{} path removes this gap by chaining a K GEMM, a GPU‑triggered send, an overlapping V GEMM, and a final send with a signal increment; the decode GPU waits entirely on-device.
-We evaluate on two NVLink‑connected GPUs with hidden dimension 4096.
+\underline{\emph{KV-Cache Transfer.}} In disaggregated prefill-decode serving, the prefill GPU must compute and send K and V projections before decode can begin.
+The bottleneck is the compute-to-send idle gap from CPU-launched transfers.
+We evaluate on two NVLink-connected GPUs with hidden dimension 4096.

-\underline{\emph{GEMM + AllGather}} Each rank performs a local FP32 GEMM (\(C = AB,\; M=N=K=4096\)) and then participates in an AllGather so every GPU receives the full concatenated output.
-This workload isolates the simplest post‑compute collective: once a rank completes its GEMM, its output can be broadcast immediately with no cross‑rank dependencies, enabling clear opportunities for device‑initiated communication.
-Intra‑node transfers over NVLink use LSA, while inter‑node transfers over RoCE use GIN.
-We evaluate on four GPUs spanning both intra‑ and inter‑node links.
+\underline{\emph{GEMM + AllGather.}} Each rank performs a local GEMM and then participates in an AllGather to distribute the full output.
+This isolates the simplest post-compute collective with no cross-rank dependencies.
+We evaluate on 4x GPUs spanning intra-node (NVLink) and inter-node (RoCE) links.